- Home

 Laboratories should report only the testing they perform on the specimen.
 For example, if the glutamate dehydrogenase (GDH) antigen is negative and you would not test for the toxin, you should report the toxin as, “test not performed.”
 GDH is regulated as bacterial antigen and can be sent to CMS.
 If it is on a laboratory’s Analyte Reporting Selection (ARS), then GDH “test not performed” must be selected for all specimens if no testing for that analyte is performed.

-No interpretation (NI) should only be used if CLSI/EUCAST have NI as the interpretation.
-If your institution reports only the minimum inhibitory concentration (MIC) but an interpretation is available from the organizations, NI will be considered a penalty.
+No interpretation (NI) should only be used if Standards Development Organizations (SDO) do not have breakpoint interpretations.
+If your institution reports only the minimum inhibitory concentration (MIC) but an interpretation is available from the SDO, NI will be considered a penalty.
 Since only interpretations are graded, do not report only the antifungal agent and MIC value.
-If the antifungal agent is entered and an MIC is entered an interpretation must be entered or a penalty will occur.
+If the antifungal agent is entered and an MIC is entered, an interpretation must be entered or a penalty will occur.

 The D program material is live organisms lyophilized on a swab therefore it should work for molecular or enzyme immunoassay (EIA) testing; however, the D program is intended for culture use.
 There are no specific testing instructions for these procedures.
 CMS does allow bacterial identification by molecular methods.